jeffpar/pcjs.v1/README.md

 and the server will serve compiled JavaScript files, regardless whether the server is running in debug mode or release mode.

-Another useful gort command is "gort=nodebug", which is like "gort=debug" but also sets the client-side **DEBUG** variable to *false*, disabling all debug-only runtime checks in the client and allowing the simulation to run much
+Another useful gort command is "gort=nodebug", which is like "gort=debug" in that it serves uncompiled files, but it *also* sets the client-side **DEBUG** variable to **false**, disabling all debug-only runtime checks in the client and allowing the simulation to run much faster (although not as fast as compiled code):
-faster:

 	http://localhost:8088/?gort=nodebug